 The Problem with Noise

-The social covenant “quiet enjoyment” is a legal term for rules that aim at reducing noise pollution for residents.
+A sound barrier is useful because the social covenant “quiet enjoyment” is a legal term for rules that aim at reducing noise pollution for residents.
 Most people understand the impact that noise they may generate could have a negative impact on other neighbors and will make an effort to self-regulate.
 To formalize noise control, managed communities such as homeowner associations (HOA) have rules in their Covenants, Conditions, and Restrictions (CC&Rs) against sound nuisances from residents.
 However, other environmental factors such as traffic, trains, stadiums, or general urban living are noise pollutants that residential areas can’t always regulate.

 While many neighborhoods might not have a problem with loud sounds from ongoing traffic, they will most likely have homeowners with dogs.
 Dog barks can be remarkably loud: “When a dog barks, it is a minimum of 60 decibels, according to the Southwark Council in the United Kingdom.
 In some cases, it can increase to more than 110 decibels.”
 (Cuteness).